Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 It was a bumpy ride and we hadn't eaten anything and in a daze, we fell asleep.

-We were woken up by whoever knocked me on the head.
+We were woken up by someone knocked me on the head.
 I opened my eyes and a police car pulled up next to me and took me by surprise!

 He said he wanted to see my temporary residence permit.